-After that I had an empty spot in my garage for a while, and nothing seemed to catch my interest.
-Until one day my wife and I were driving through Mississauga and we came across a young guy working on a totally customized vintage VW Beetle.
+After that I had an empty spot in my garage for a while and nothing seemed to catch my interest.
+Until one day my wife and I were driving through town and we came across a young guy working on a totally customized vintage VW Beetle.
 Mariano's 1975 Super Beetle was done up in a beautiful teal colour with a white leather interior, slammed, de-chromed, Porsche wheels, and a hot motor.
 I had never seen an air-cooled Volkswagen that looked like this.
 He told us of a VW event that was being held near Kitchener the next weekend and invited us along.
-When we arrived at the "11th Annual Bug Out" we were shocked to see over a hundred vintage VWs of every description.
+When we arrived at the "KW Annual Bug Out" we were shocked to see over a hundred vintage VWs of every description.
 There were stock Beetles, customized ones, Campers, Karmann Ghias and other Volkswagens dating back to the early 1950s.
 Everyone was very friendly and before we left the show we decided that a vintage Beetle was going to be our next car.
-I spent the next month traveling all over Ontario, looking at every Beetle that I found for sale in the local newspaper, online, and in the Auto Trader magazine.
-From visiting various web sites, I knew where to look for rust and how to tell a good prospect from a basket case.
-After checking out over ten Beetles I began to lose hope, it seems that winters in Ontario are hard on the Beetles floor pans and heater channels.
+I spent the next month traveling all over Ontario looking at every Beetle that I found for sale in the local newspaper, online in the Auto Trader.
+From visiting various web sites I knew where to look for rust and how to tell a good prospect from a basket case.
+After checking out over ten Beetles I began to lose hope, it seems that winters in Ontario are hard on the floor pans and heater channels.
 I could have bought one and started a ground up restoration but something told me to keep looking.